dankesean/dankesean.github.io/_pages/research.md

 {% include base_path %}

 Most of my work relies on using guarantees about certain dynamical systems to be able to reconstruct their dynamics from partially observed data.
-Namely, Takens Embedding Theorem, allows certain attractors from dynamical systems to be reconstructed using what is known as a *delay embedding*.
+Namely, Takens Embedding Theorem allows certain attractors from chaotic dynamical systems to be reconstructed using what is known as a *delay embedding*.
+This enables chaotic dynamics to be estimated directly from observational data, potentially at higher accuracy than models derived from other means such as first-principles modelling.
+The subsections below were the titles of my chapters of my PhD thesis which provide a summary of my research.

 Reconstruction for prediction